• Michele Betsill •

 |*Click for Curriculum Vitae|

-My research investigates the multiple ways in which climate change is governed from the global to the local level across the public and private spheres.
-I am particularly interested in questions about politics and authority in global climate governance.
-My current projects explore transnational environmental governance (with a focus on the governance and legitimacy of carbon markets, transnational climate governance, and the politics of low-carbon transitions.
-I am also the founder and co-leader of the Environmental Governance Working Group at CSU, a multi-disciplinary research community of faculty and graduate students in the College of Liberal Arts and the Warner College of Natural Resources and a member of the Scientific Steering Committee for the Earth System Governance project.
+My research investigates the multiple ways in which global environmental issues are governed from the global to the local level across the public and private spheres.
+I am particularly interested in questions of politics and authority.
+My current projects explore transnational environmental governance (with a focus on the issues of climate change and natural resource extraction) and the politics and governance of low-carbon transitions.
+I am the founder and co-leader of the Environmental Governance Working Group at CSU, a multi-disciplinary research community of faculty and graduate students in the College of Liberal Arts and the Warner College of Natural Resources and a member of the Scientific Steering Committee for the Earth System Governance project.